Hypochlorite: Biosynthesis of organochlorine compounds

-The source of "Cl+" is hypochlorous acid (HOCl).
+The source of Cl+ is hypochlorous acid (HOCl).
 Many organochlorine compounds are biosynthesized in this way.

 Immune response

 In response to infection, the human immune system generates minute quantities of hypochlorite within special white blood cells, called neutrophil granulocytes.
 These granulocytes engulf viruses and bacteria in an intracellular vacuole called the phagosome, where they are digested.

 Part of the digestion mechanism involves an enzyme-mediated respiratory burst, which produces reactive oxygen-derived compounds, including superoxide (which is produced by NADPH oxidase).
 Superoxide decays to oxygen and hydrogen peroxide, which is used in a myeloperoxidase-catalysed reaction to convert chloride to hypochlorite.

-Low concentrations of hypochlorite were also found to interact with a microbe's heat shock proteins, stimulating their role as intra-cellular chaperone and causing the bacteria to form into clumps (much like an egg that has been boiled) that will eventually die off.
+Low concentrations of hypochlorite were also found to interact with a microbe's heat shock proteins, stimulating their role as intra-cellular chaperone and causing the bacteria to form into clumps that will eventually die off.
 The same study found that low (micromolar) hypochlorite levels induce E. coli and Vibrio cholerae to activate a protective mechanism, although its implications were not clear.

-In some cases, the base acidity of hypochlorite compromises a bacterium's lipid membrane, a reaction similar to popping a balloon.
+In some cases, the base acidity of hypochlorite compromises a bacterium's lipid membrane.

 Industrial and domestic uses

 Hypochlorites, especially of sodium ("liquid bleach", "Javel water") and calcium ("bleaching powder") are widely used, industrially and domestically, to whiten clothes, lighten hair color and remove stains.
 They were the first commercial bleaching products, developed soon after that property was discovered in 1785 by French chemist Claude Berthollet.

-Hypochlorites are also widely used as broad spectrum disinfectants and deodorizers.
+Hypochlorites are widely used as broad spectrum disinfectants and deodorizers.
 That application started soon after French chemist Labarraque discovered those properties, around 1820 (still before Pasteur formulated his germ theory of disease).